 Túrin's murder of Brandir marks the point of no return for him.

-What Measure Is a Non-Badass?: When Gwindor returns to Nargothrond with Túrin, he has learned a some things about Morgoth during his thralldom in Angband, and has the wisdom to see that Nargothrond must remain hidden and wait in hope for the Valar to deliver Beleriand.
+When Gwindor returns to Nargothrond with Túrin, he has learned some things about Morgoth during his thralldom in Angband, and has the wisdom to see that Nargothrond must remain hidden and wait in hope for the Valar to deliver Beleriand.
 Unfortunately for poor Gwindor, he's now bent over, crippled, traumatized, and decidedly non-Badass, so everybody ignores his words.
 Even when Ulmo's messengers tell Orodreth point-blank that Gwindor's right, the king still takes Túrin's advice and goes to open war.
 It's only compounded by the fact that, typically, people who "escape" Morgoth return home as little more than his slaves or mouthpieces.